 1D-9.
 Centralized or Coordinated Entry System-Assessment Process.
-NOFO Section VII.B.1.p.
+NOFO Section V.B.1.p.
 Describe in the field below how your CoC's coordinated entry system: 1. covers 100 percent of your CoC's geographic area; 2. uses a standardized assessment process; and 3. is updated regularly using feedback received from participating projects and households that participated in coordinated entry.

-- 1. Our CoC's coordinated entry system is based on the no wrong door approach to ensure that all geographic areas are covered.
+1. Our CoC's coordinated entry system is based on the no wrong door approach to ensure that all geographic areas are covered.
 The CoC's geographic area consists of three counties and our coordinated entry contains resources separated by each county, if appropriate.
-Some resources will accept individuals from multiple counties and those are noted as well. - 2.
-The CoC continues to monitor and evaluate the effectiveness of the coordinated assessment system to ensure that it reaches those people who are least likely to apply for homelessness assistance.
+Some resources will accept individuals from multiple counties and those are noted as well.

+- 2. The CoC continues to monitor and evaluate the effectiveness of the coordinated assessment system to ensure that it reaches those people who are least likely to apply for homelessness assistance.
 Our tool was modified to include COVID-19 resources and we continue to divert to emergency shelters as possible and still utilize outreach workers to seek out those who are street homeless or individuals living in encampments.
 Two groups within the CoC continue to seek out and connect with chronically homeless individuals and assist them with shelter PSH or HUD VASH vouchers, on a weekly and biweekly basis.
 Agencies work to identify needs using the coordinated assessment tool and matrix and once needs are identified, agencies work together to find services in a timely manner for clients most in need of assistance.
-The CoC monitors the coordinated entry system to ensure timeliness of services and it continues to be a dynamic and evolving process. - 3.
+The CoC monitors the coordinated entry system to ensure timeliness of services and it continues to be a dynamic and evolving process.
 The assessment tool includes a self-sufficiency outcome matrix which allows for prioritization of rapid rehousing and permanent housing for those clients most in need.
-We continue to offer case management services for need identification and follow-up.
+We continue to offer case management services for need identification and follow-up. - 3.
+Recently, in response to staff turnover at agencies within the CoC and a general discussion about the shortfalls our our coordinated assessment system, the CoC has begun to work towards overhauling coordinated entry process and forms.
+Coordinated assessment workshops have been planned and one feedback session has already occurred, with more feedback still coming.
+Additional sessions are planned with the hopes that every interested agency in the CoC will be heard and their feedback utilized to make the system better.

 1D-9a.
 Program Participant-Centered Approach to Centralized or Coordinated Entry.
-NOFO Section VII.B.1.p.
+NOFO Section V.B.1.p.
 Describe in the field below how your CoC's coordinated entry system: 1. reaches people who are least likely to apply for homeless assistance in the absence of special outreach; 2. prioritizes people most in need of assistance; 3. ensures people most in need of assistance receive permanent housing in a timely manner, consistent with their preferences; and 4. takes steps to reduce burdens on people using coordinated entry.